National Center for Health Research - The Voice for Prevention, Treatment, and Policy

 • We use that information effectively to improve the health of adults and children.

 Our free Health Research 101 webinar is available here.
-It can help you know what questions to ask when you hear about research results.
+It was designed for journalists who want to make sure they understand new health research findings, but it can also help patients and family members get past the hype and know what questions to ask when you hear about research results.

 News You Can Use